GeoNode/documentation/install/advanced/core/index.rst

     sudo chown -R tomcat:nginx /opt/tomcat/
     sudo sh -c 'chmod +x /opt/tomcat/latest/bin/*.sh'

-Install GeoNode
+6. Install GeoNode

 .. code-block:: shell

-    # This is to be performed as user GeoNode
+    # This is to be performed as user geonode
     curl https://pyenv.run | bash

-Configure pyenv
+7. Configure pyenv

 .. code-block:: shell

+    # This is to be performed as user geonode
     # add these lines to .bashrc
     export PATH="$HOME/.pyenv/bin:$PATH"
     eval "$(pyenv init -)"
     eval "$(pyenv virtualenv-init -)"

-Continue installing GeoNode
+8. Continue installing custom version of python (3.8.5), virtualenv, GeoNode

 .. code-block:: shell

+    # This is to be performed as user geonode
     pyenv install 3.8.5
     pyenv global 3.8.5
     pip install --upgrade pip